Christian Horner

 Across 21 seasons under Horner, Red Bull won six World Constructors' Championships, eight World Drivers' Championships, and 124 Grands Prix—the second-most as a team principal in history.
 He and Red Bull parted company midway through the season following a downturn in the team's performance, intra-team tensions, high-profile resignations, and allegations of inappropriate behaviour.
-In September 2025, it was reported that both Red Bull and Horner had reached agreement in the amount of £80m, to settle his outstanding contract.
+In September 2025 it was reported that Red Bull and Horner had reached an agreement in the amount of £80 million to settle his outstanding contract.

 Horner was appointed an Officer of the Order of the British Empire in the 2013 Birthday Honours and a Commander in the 2024 New Year Honours.

 Early life

 Christian Edward Johnston Horner was born on 16 November 1973 to a family involved in the car industry; his grandfather worked as purchasing manager at the Standard Motor Company in Coventry, before establishing an agency with Horner's father to supply components to motor manufacturers in the Midlands.
 Horner was educated at Arnold Lodge School in Leamington Spa, and then Warwick School.
 He has two brothers, Jamie and Guy.